MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-defender-cloud.md

 ---
 title: Microsoft Defender for Cloud in The Microsoft Defender portal
-description: Learn about changes in The Microsoft Defender portal with the Microsoft Defender for Cloud integration. ms.service: defender-xdr ms.localizationpriority: medium f1.keywords:
+description: Learn about changes in the Microsoft Defender portal with the Microsoft Defender for Cloud integration. ms.service: defender-xdr ms.localizationpriority: medium f1.keywords: